Ten Suggestions to Get Involved on Climate Justice

 Participate in the international UU CAT network.
 Develop your CAT's blog to share information about climate change and your CAT's advocacy with the rest of the UU CAT community.
 Join other CATs in UU-UNO climate change projects.
 Participate in CAT conference calls.
 Join the Climate Action Team Facebook group for CAT leaders and members.

-Join the Commit2Respond movement and other faith-based or environmental organizations to form community climate initiatives.
+Join faith-based or environmental organizations to form community climate initiatives.
 Participate in joint action climate activities such as working groups, workshops, discussion panels or seminars.

 Build support and spread awareness by connecting to print and online media sources.
 Actively counter climate disinformation.